GeoDS/GNNFoodFlow/README.md

 # County-Level Trade Flow Prediction using Graph Neural Networks

 ## Motivation
-Understanding and predicting trade flows between counties is crucial for economic planning, infrastructure development, and policy-making.
+Understanding and predicting trade flows between counties and FAF zones is crucial for economic planning, infrastructure development, and policy-making.
 Traditional statistical methods often fail to capture the complex relationships and dependencies in trade networks.
-This project leverages modern Graph Neural Networks (GNNs) to better model these intricate patterns of inter-county trade.
+This project leverages modern Graph Neural Networks (GNNs) to better model these intricate patterns of inter-county and inter-FAF zone trade.

 ## Goal
 The primary objectives of this project are to:
-- Develop accurate predictions of trade flows between counties using both Graph Attention Networks (GAT) and Graph Convolutional Networks (GCN)
+- Develop accurate predictions of trade flows between counties and between FAF zones using both Graph Attention Networks (GAT) and Graph Convolutional Networks (GCN)
 - Implement a hurdle model approach that can:
-  1. Predict whether trade exists between two counties
+  1. Predict whether trade exists between two counties or two FAF zones
   2. Estimate the volume of trade when it exists
 - Compare the performance of different GNN architectures for trade flow prediction
 - Create a robust model that accounts for both geographical and economic features